katokohaku/AlternateLassoR/README.md

 y <- boston.sc[, 14]
 ```

-### choose lambda of lasso based on cross-validation
+## Choosing lambda of lasso based on cross-validation

 In this example, `lambda.1se` is used instead of `lambda.min`, which gives **[the most regularized model](https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html)** such that error is within one standard error of the minimum, to preserve more alternative variables.